cloudcraftswithsola/cloudcraftswithsola/README.md

 ## 🚀 My Projects

-_During my practice as an IT Project Manager, I've led Teams of 4-8 at the Software development and Management level, I currently work as a Senior Project Manager.
-I Work with a Fintech Company where we proffer solutions to generational banks in Nigeria._
+_During my practice as an IT Project Manager, I've led Team of 8-10 resources at the Software development and Management level, I currently work as a Senior Project Manager in a Financial Technology Company where we proffer solutions to generational banks in across Africa._

 ### Project 1: BlissHall Streaming App